seailz/JoinDate/README.md

-# template
+# Join Date
-Premium plugin template for Ice Games, made in Maven
+A custom join date plugin for spigot